jades-survey/jades-survey.github.io/scientists/publications.markdown

 by Lester Sandles et al.,
 to be submitted (2023)

-#### JADES: Exploring the environments of Lyman-alpha emitting galaxies
+#### Exploring the environments of Lyman-alpha emitting galaxies in JADES and FRESCO
 by Joris Witstok et al.,
 to be submitted (2023)